A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Background

 \section{Background}

-Using modern machine learning techniques, health outcomes for patients can often be accurately predicted or classified. \citep{howell2012symptom,hawken2010utility,fisher2019machine,cruz2006applications,molnar2020interpretable} For example, an enhanced number of patient characteristics can be used to successfully predict the survival time of cancer patients using artificial neural networks (ANN)\citep{liestbl1994survival,ripley2001neural}.
-Studies have also used black box machine learning models to analyze genetics data\citep{libbrecht2015machine}.
-However, their applicability in the biomedical domain can be hampered due to the lack of interpretability of the predictors used in the models.
-Often, in clinical or health sciences research, parametric statistical models are preferred over black box models since they are easily interpretable.
-Although some work has been published to interpret outputs from machine learning methods, they are mostly algorithmic and do not have any statistical or causal interpretation, which renders them ineffective in many scientific domains, e.g., in medical and public health domains.
+The need for interpretability in machine learning models is an inevitable consequence of their increasing use in many scientific fields for the last few decades.
+Unlike in parametric statistical models, deciphering the importance of a predictor in explaining an outcome from machine learning models can be quite challenging.
+Often, in scientific research, parametric statistical models are preferred over black box models since they are easily interpretable.
+Although some work has been published\citep{molnar2020interpretable, breiman2001random} to interpret relationship between a predictor and an outcome from machine learning methods, they are mostly algorithmic and do not have any statistical or causal interpretation, which limits their use in many scientific domains, e.g., in clinical and public health.
 In this study, we propose a novel approach to identifying the importance of predictors for a continuous outcome from any machine learning model.